Research

 Genome editing, degrowth and other topics

-In addition to the three main foci mentioned above, I tend to venture into other topics and fields from time to time, mostly in collaboration with colleagues and often with a rather conceptual perspective or in large, interdisciplinary teams.
-These ventures has so far included, among other things, the governance of genome editing, the relationship between degrowth and liberal democracy or the relevance of the social-ecological systems perspective for the analysis of wind erosion.
+In addition to the three main foci mentioned above, I have ventured into other topics and fields from time to time, mostly in collaboration with colleagues and often with a rather conceptual perspective or in large, interdisciplinary teams.
+These ventures have so far included, among other things, the governance of genome editing, the relationship between degrowth and liberal democracy or the relevance of the social-ecological systems perspective for the analysis of wind erosion.

 • Bartkowski, B., Schepanski, K., Bredenbeck, S., Müller, B., 2023.
 Wind erosion in European agricultural landscapes: More than physics.
 People and Nature 5(1):34–44. doi:10.1002/pan3.10418